D-TACQ/AFHBA404/ACQPROC-README.md

 - AFHBA404: Host Bus Adapter with 4 fiber link ports, supporting up to 4UUT's.
 - acqproc: compile once, configuration driven data handling engine supporting 4UUT's as the IO processor for a PCS

+### Json definition
+ - AFHBA: root of the data.
+Represents an AFHBA404 (or multiple AFHBA404s)
+ - UUT: represents one ACQ2106 on one AFHBA404 port
+ - DEVNUM: device number of the AFHBA link port.
+The numbers are global to the OS, so for example
+  - DEVNUM=0 : PortA on first AFHBA404 card
+  - DEVNUM=4 : PortB on second AFHBA404 card
+  - DEVNUM defaults to 0 and by default counts up once per entry.
+System designer can insert a DEVNUM field in any UUT declaration.
+ - type: pcs, bolo [other specialized types]
+ - sync_role: fpmaster, slave
+  - represents the clocking configuration
 ### Vectors
 - VI : Vector Input: UUT sends a sample every clock, this is the VI, comprised of AI16, AI32, DI32, SP32
 - VO : Vector Output: UUT fetches an output sample every clock, this is the VO, comprising AO16, DO32, CP32